-The Trustee will review progress towards the target each year and consider whether additional steps are needed to increase their chance of meeting the target, or whether the target should be revised.
-The Trustee considers that the target remains appropriate and hasn't made any changes to it during the Plan year.
+The Trustee will review progress towards the targets each year and consider whether additional steps are needed to increase their chance of meeting the targets, or whether the targets should be revised.
+The Trustee considers that the targets for the DB and DC sections remain appropriate and hasn't made any changes to the DB target during the Plan year.